Myriophyllum alterniflorum: Description

-M. alterniflorum is an aquatic plant that stands approximately 4 feet tall with stems that range from 1-4 feet long.
+M. alterniflorum is an aquatic plant that stands approximately 4 ft tall with stems that range from 1 to 4 ft long.
 Stems are often submerged in murky or clear water.
 M. alterniflorum leaves are found both submerged and above water, with leaf location influencing their physical characteristics.
 Their leaves have blade lengths of 3-22 mm with emergent leaves being smaller than those submerged.
 All leaves exhibit a whorled habit, with 3 or more leaves per node.
 Leaves are commonly located at eight nodes along each stem, are typically red and green, and rarely brown.
 The flowers on this plant are found above the water, with attached fruit.
 Each of these fruit that are found in this section are 1.5 mm in length.
 These fruits then dry and split apart when they are finally ripened.
 The flowers themselves tend to be more perennial meaning that they bloom three or more growing seasons, and on the smaller side.
 The flowers bloom in the month of August, which causes them to emerge out of the water.

 Habitat

 M. alterniflorum is found in more shallow areas in bodies of water (e.g., rivers and lakes), in order for these plants to survive in these areas the water needs to be slow moving.
 The preferred type of water tends to be fresh or even brackish water (i.e., salt and freshwater mixed together).
-These plants tend to be cultivated in more sandy and mucky types of environments, due to the pH preference being 5.4-11 pH level.
+These plants tend to be cultivated in more sandy and mucky types of environments, due to the pH preference being 5.4–11 pH level.
 This is considered to be an alkaline environment, where the plant tends to thrive best in.